• Faculty

 Profile

-Margaret Rhee is a poet, scholar and new media artist with wide-ranging interests in the areas of ethnic, cultural, queer and feminist media studies and creative practice.
+Margaret Rhee is a poet, scholar and new media artist with wide-ranging interests in the areas of ethnic, cultural, queer and feminist media studies, poetics, and creative practice.

-As a new media artist, her project The Kimchi Poetry Machine is exhibited at the Electronic Literature Review Volume III and included in the anthology Art as Social Practice: Technologies for Change (Routledge, 2022).
+As a new media artist, her current social practice installation The Afro-Asian Poetic Pantry addresses anti-Black and anti-Asian violence in NYC through poetry and honoring solidarity and is on view in the Fall of 2023 at the Museum of Contemporary African Diasporan Arts (MoCADA) Abolition House on Govenor’s Island.
+Her project The Kimchi Poetry Machine is exhibited at the Electronic Literature Review Volume III and included in the anthology Art as Social Practice: Technologies for Change (Routledge, 2022).
 From 2008 - 2018, with collaborators from the San Francisco Department of Public Health, she co-lead the participatory project From the Center which focused on digital storytelling, women of color, and HIV/AIDS education in the San Francisco Jail.
 Research, exhibitions, and awards for this project include the UC Berkeley Chancellor’s Award for Public Service, the Yamashita Prize for Social Change, and collaboratively written publications in Feminist Cyberspaces: Pedagogies in Transition, AIDS and the Distribution of Crisis, and Sexuality Research and Social Policy.

-For student advisement, she welcomes students in the following areas: queer and feminist new media theory, robotic art, Asian, Asian American, queer, and feminist film, AIDS and incarceration, poetry, creative writing, and electronic literature.
+For advisement, she welcomes students in the following areas: queer and feminist new media theory, robotic art, Asian and Asian American Studies, Afro-Asian studies, queer, and feminist film, AIDS, abolition, and incarceration, poetry, science fiction, art criticism, and electronic literature.

 Current Courses